 Checking a broker's record

-It is always preferable to know what kind of record the licence holder to whom you are entrusting the sale, purchase, lease or financing of your property has before you embark on this adventure.
+It is always preferable to know what kind of record the licence holder to whom you are entrusting the sale, purchase or lease of your property has before you embark on this adventure.

-The OACIQ puts at your disposal in the Register of licence holders several tools to check the record of a real estate or mortgage broker.
+The OACIQ puts at your disposal in the Register of licence holders several tools to check the record of a real estate broker.
 You will be able to:

 - consult the calendar of disciplinary hearings to see if an upcoming hearing is scheduled for the broker;

 Register of licence holders